naitikraj1000/Simple-Portfolio-Tracker/README.md

 ## Features

-- **Registration/Sign-In**: Secure user authentication.
+- **Registration/Signup**: Secure user authentication for accessing the application.
-- **Live Stock Updates**: Automatically fetches and updates stock data every 5 minutes using the CoinMarketCap API.
+- **Live Stock Updates**: Automatically fetches and updates stock data every 5 minutes.
-- **Portfolio Management**: Add, delete, and update stock entries.
+- **Portfolio Management**: Manage your portfolio by adding, deleting, or updating stock entries.
-- **Profit and Loss Overview**: View your financial performance in your profile.
+- **Profit and Loss Analysis**: View your financial performance, including gains and losses, in your profile.
+- **Search and Sort Stocks**: Easily sort stocks by price, volume, or name and search for specific stocks.

 ## Deployment